Policies for Nursing Students

 Prior to admission to NUR 101, students must submit a copy of current certification of competency in cardiopulmonary resuscitation for the Health Care Provider.
 After February 16, 2016 the BLS Provider card takes its place.

 Students are responsible for familiarizing themselves with the current course requirements and pre and co-requisites.
 If College entrance placement exams indicate a need for remediation in English, mathematics or reading, remediation must be completed before entering the nursing program.
 Nursing students must be able to communicate effectively in English.
 Once matriculated into the Nursing Program, students must complete core Nursing courses within a five-year period.
 If a request for readmission occurs following a change in the Nursing curriculum, the student may be required to retake Nursing courses to meet current program requirements

 The academic requirements in the Nursing curriculum are demanding and students are cautioned to plan their work schedules or extra curricular activities with this in mind.
 Nursing course grades reflect both theoretical and clinical competence.
-The letter grade awarded is based on achievement in written objective tests.
-A minimum grade of 75 in each of the core courses is required to enter the subsequent nursing course or graduate.
+The letter grade awarded is based on achievement in written objective tests and other assignments.
+A minimum grade of 75 (C+) in each of the core courses is required to enter the subsequent nursing course or graduate.
 A student will not be permitted to withdraw from a Nursing course that they have failed at anytime during the semester, including the first nine weeks of the semester.
 A student will not be permitted to withdraw from a course after the final exam has been taken.
 The minimum grade point averages required to maintain academic standing are: